JackDanna/FogentRoleplayTemplate/README.md

 ## Resource Pool Max Calculation

-A Resource Pool Max Calculation is used to represent the maximum amount of Resource a resource can hold based of the following calculation.
+A Resource Pool Max Calculation can be used to determine the maximum amount a Resource Pool can hold.

+Governing Skill Resource Pool Max Result = ( (Skill Level) * (Skill Dice Pool Size) ) / 2, rounded down to the nearest whole number

+- If the Skill's level is 0 or below, then use 0.5 for the "(Skill Level)" variable in the above calculation and round down to the nearest whole number.

 Governing Vocation Resource Pool Max Result = (Vocation Level) * (Vocation Dice Pool Size)

 - If the Vocation's level is 0 then use 0.5 for the "(Vocation Level)" variable in the calculation above and round down to the nearest whole number.

-Governing Skill Resource Pool Max Result = ( (Skill Level) * (Skill Dice Pool Size) ) / 2, rounded down to the nearest whole number

-- If the Skill's level is 0 or below, then use 0.5 for the "(Skill Level)" variable in the above calculation and round down to the nearest whole number.

 Resource Pool Max Calculation Result = (Base Amount) + (Governing Vocation Resource Pool Max Result) + (Governing Skill Resource Pool Max Result)